-But how do you attract and hire the right people, without quotas and positive discrimination?
+But how do you attract and hire the right people, without diversity quotas and positive discrimination?

-When we talk about hiring for diversity, we mean making a conscious effort to attract a more diverse set of candidates at the very top of the funnel, and then ensuring that no single group is disadvantaged by any steps in the hiring process.
+Hiring for diversity means making a conscious effort to attract a more diverse set of candidates at the very top of the funnel, and then ensuring that no single group is disadvantaged by any steps in the hiring process.

 Let’s clear one thing up: the process below does not guarantee you’ll hire someone from a minority background.
 However, by removing bias from your process and starting off with a diverse pool of applicants, diversity will improve.

 It’s also worth taking a moment to define what we mean by ‘diversity’.

 True diversity hiring that measurably fuels growth should go beyond basic optics.

 Whist race and gender may be the first things that spring to mind, we’d encourage you to expand your definition to include educational background, geography, economics, disability, sexual preference, religious affiliation, age, and neuro-diversity.